Code-Institute-Submissions/djrowley2104-MS4-nutz-about/README.md

 ## Further Testing
 ### During the testing the site in the deployed project and adding more products, I found that adding a product called Alan Bolts, I found that once I’d added the product it did not show when I searched for allen bolts, but did show when I searched for products.
 This turned out to be an error in the category name in the search href URL, easy fix.
 ### I have run through the site’s menus in both the larger screens and the mobile screens to be sure they work as they should.
 I have found that my product admin link takes the administrator to the admin section perfectly, but it does not have a back button the enable the administrator to return to the web site and see the changes to check how they look and function.
+### I have also noticed during the testing of the deployed site that he link to the hero image (bolts.png) does not load, but works fine in the GitPod environment, this points to the links to the media location not being correct or the bolts.png missing.

 # Known Bugs
 ##

 # Deployment
 ## Initial Development
 ### After running out of free time in GitPod, I was advised to contact student services, they added me to team unlimited, which was a god send for this project as I needed so much time to get the project working correctly.
 I did initially get the site working locally, but once I was able to get unlimited access to GitPod I no longer needed to do this, it was going to be hard to keep control of the status of the site and possibly loose work if I had two places to store my work.
 ## Deployment locally onto Windows